GautamDeepak/EMM/EMM_Prac_01.md

 TODO FIGURE

-Have a think about the following questions.
-Try to answer them yourself and discuss with classmates.
+*Have a think about the following questions.
+Try to answer them yourself and discuss with classmates.*
-Q1: What does the dates within the filterDate() represent?
+- What does the dates within the filterDate() represent?
-Q2: Think about what would happen if you removed or commented out the filterDate command?
+- Think about what would happen if you removed or commented out the filterDate command?
-Q3: Modify the above script to get an image from last month.
+- Modify the above script to get an image from last - month.
-Q4: What does filterBounds represent?
+- What does filterBounds represent?
-Q5: What will happen if you remove or comment out the filterBounds() command.
+- What will happen if you remove or comment out the filterBounds() command.
-Q6: Where can you get the keyword "CLOUD_COVERAGE_ASSESSMENT" to sort the images.
+- Where can you get the keyword "CLOUD_COVERAGE_ASSESSMENT" to sort the images.
-Q7: What will happen if you remove the ".first()" command?
+- What will happen if you remove the ".first()" command?*

-## 6. Adding images to the map view
+## 7. Adding images to the map view
-4. So far, we have filtered the image, and printed the information, but we dont know what the image looks like.
+1. So far, we have filtered the image, and printed the information, but we dont know what the image looks like.
 To actually display the image, we need to use "Map.addLayer" command.
 Append the below script to display the image to the mapping layer.

 ```JavaScript
 // Add the image to the map, using the visualization parameters.
 Map.addLayer(anImage, {bands: ["B4", "B3", "B2"], min: 0, max: 3000 } , "True-colour image");
 ```

-5. After the image appears in the map, zoom in and explore Darwin.
+2. After the image appears in the map, zoom in and explore Darwin.
 We can see great detail in the Sentinel-2 image, which is at 10m resolution for the selected bands.
 Use the (+) and (-) symbols in the upper left corner of the map to zoom in and out (also possible with the mouse scroll wheel/trackpad).
 Use left click+drag to pan around the image.

-6. Move your mouse over the "Layers" button in the top right-hand corner of the mapping panel - this panel shows you the available image layers, and lets you enable/disable the layer and adjust the opacity.
+3. Move your mouse over the "Layers" button in the top right-hand corner of the mapping panel - this panel shows you the available image layers, and lets you enable/disable the layer and adjust the opacity.

-7. Now click on the inspector tab and click any location in the image.
+4. Now click on the inspector tab and click any location in the image.
 The band values at that point will be displayed in the Inspector window.
-8. Click over different landcovers "sports field", "beach", "ocean" , "mangroves".
+5. Click over different landcovers "sports field", "beach", "ocean" , "mangroves".
 Do you notice differences in the band values from the aforementioned landcover?

-## 7. Exploring the band combination
+## 8. Exploring the band combination

 1. In the above display of image, we have utilised 3 bands "red", "green", and "blue" to create a true-color composite.
 However, sentinel-2 has 13 bands.
 We can utilise the different combination of the band to create a composite.
 Different combination composite are useful to highlight different features in landscape.